ShadeLab/RhizobiaPanGenome/README.md

  - >ENA|AGB69577|AGB69577.1 Rhizobium tropici CIAT 899 chaperone protein DnaK - 1920bp
  - >ENA|AEY82528|AEY82528.1 Rhizobium favelukesii DnaK - 1917bp

 264 matches were made compared to original 140.
 Average length of all is 1902 compared to original 1132.
-It appears that the original fasta conversion did affect the original dnaKoutOnlyHits to fasta conversion and some others may have been affected so thats another good reason to be redoing this process.
+It appears that the original fasta conversion did affect the original dnaKoutOnlyHits to fasta conversion and some others may have been affected.
+This is another reason to not use the original fastas.

 ## rpoA